-- Parents/carers will ensure that their child attends school regularly, punctually and ready to learn. - Parents/carers will inform the school of the reason for any absence by phone call on the first morning of any absence, and in advance if possible.
-Parents will be required to call school on every subsequent day of absence and advise when they are expected to return.
-The school may require this to be confirmed in writing when a student returns to school - Parents/carers should avoid making medical appointments during school hours whenever possible.
-This includes opticians, dentists, doctors and orthodontist appointments - On the rare occasions when an appointment in school hours is unavoidable, parents/carers will make arrangements to collect their child from school and return them to school as soon as possible.
-Written evidence of the appointment will be submitted - Parents/carers should not arrange family holidays or visits during term time. - Requests for leave of absence will be made at least two weeks in advance using the form available from the school office - Provide the school with more than one emergency contact number for their child
+- Ensure that their child attends school regularly, punctually and ready to learn. - Inform the school of the reason for any absence on the first morning of any absence, and in advance if possible.
+Parents can contact the school through Arbor, email s.hartup@bluecoatschool.com or call through the school number, choosing option '2'.
+Parents will be required to call school on every subsequent day of absence and advise when the student is expected to return.
+The school may require this to be confirmed in writing when a student returns to school. - Avoid making medical appointments during school hours whenever possible.
+This includes opticians, dentists, doctors and orthodontist appointments. - On the rare occasions when an appointment in school hours is unavoidable, make arrangements to collect their child from school and return them to school as soon as possible.
+Written evidence of the appointment will be submitted. - Not arrange family holidays or visits during term time. - Make requests for leave of absence at least two weeks in advance using the form available from the school office. - Provide the school with more than one emergency contact number for their child.

-4.9 Students
+4.9 Pupils

-Students are expected to:
+Pupils are expected to: